 - He will probably remember tomorrow.

-3. Sometimes these adverbs can be placed at the beginning of the sentence:
+Sometimes these adverbs of certainty can be placed at the beginning of the sentence.

-BE CAREFUL! with surely.
-When it is placed at the beginning of the sentence, it means the speaker thinks something is true, but is looking for confirmation:
+When the adverb of certainty surely is placed at the beginning of the sentence, it means the speaker thinks something is true, but is looking for confirmation.